-Supply will be available for a minimum of 18 hours per day for customers connected to the Ergon Energy network, but may be reduced in an emergency.
+Supply will be available for a minimum of 18 hours per day for customers connected to the Ergon Energy network, but could be less subject to network operational requirements.
 Times when supply is available is subject to variation at the absolute discretion of the distribution entity.